February 18, 2019 12 min to read

 - A slow, but infinitely more picturesque route, is the cruise offered by Australis Cruises ( https://www.australis.com/site/en).
 The 4 day cruise from Ushuaia includes a visit to Cape Horn, the southernmost tip of South America.
 The cheapest tickets cost USD 2,000 per person.

 - Compared to Argentina, there are more food options in Punta Arenas.
-The King crab pie is great and sushi is widely available too (the cream-cheese-infused American-style sushi though).
+Sushi is widely available (the cream-cheese-infused American-style sushi though).
 We found a hole-in-the-wall eatery called Akakiko Sushi, which had the most amazing ramen noodles.
 The spice broth was exactly what we craved and our palate felt like it was coming alive after a deep slumber.
 Their sushis were nice too.

 - There is a Hindu temple on the seafront in Punta Arenas, along with statues of Mahatma Gandhi, Mother Teresa and Rabindranath Tagore.
 However, there is no thriving Indian community – infact it is the handiwork of just one Sindhi family.
 The Nandwanis came to Punta Arenas in 1905 and settled here, but have remained true to their roots.
 Now they are a successful business family spread across Chile and Argentina.
 In fact, we even detected a not-so-slight sense of jealousy from the locals for the amount of money they have.
 Their story is very nicely highlighted in this article https://scroll.in/article/883496/punta-arenas-did-you-know-of-the-chilean-town-where-a-sindhi-set-up-a-business-outpost